tiprankstipranks

 In order to compete, Grainger must attract, train, motivate, develop and retain key team members, and the failure to do so could have an adverse effect on results of operations.

 In order to compete and have continued growth, Grainger must attract, train, motivate, develop, and retain executives and other key team members, including those in managerial, technical, sales, supply chain, technology development and information technology positions.
 Grainger competes to hire team members at increasingly competitive wage rates and then must train them and develop their skills and competencies.
 Qualified individuals needed to fill open positions may be in short supply in some areas.
 Further, changes in market compensation rates may adversely affect Grainger's labor costs.
 Competition for qualified team members could require Grainger to pay higher wages to attract a sufficient number of team members.
-Additionally collective bargaining or unionization of team members could decrease Grainger's operational flexibility and lead to work stoppages or slowdowns.
+In addition to intense competition for talent, workforce dynamics are constantly evolving.
+If Grainger does not manage changing workforce dynamics effectively, it could materially adversely affect Grainger's culture, reputation, and operational flexibility.
+Additionally, collective bargaining or unionization of team members could decrease Grainger's operational flexibility and lead to work stoppages or slowdowns.
 The performance of Grainger's stock price could impact Grainger's use of equity-based compensation to attract and retain executives and other key team members.
-The success of Grainger's team member hiring and retention also depends on Grainger's ability to build and maintain a diverse and inclusive workplace culture that enables its team members to thrive.
-Generally, higher wages and benefit costs, competition for diverse talent, and the risk of an increase in team member turnover, could adversely affect Grainger's results of operations.
+The success of Grainger's team member hiring and retention also depends on Grainger's ability to build and maintain a workplace culture that enables all team members to have the opportunity for a fulfilling and meaningful career.
+Generally, higher wages and benefit costs, competition for talent, and the risk of an increase in team member turnover, could adversely affect Grainger's results of operations.
+Moreover, changes in immigration policies may impair our ability to recruit and hire technical and professional talent globally.
 Further, failure to successfully hire executives and key team members or adequately plan for the succession, transition, and assimilation of executive leaders and team members in key roles, or to plan for the loss of executives and key team members, could adversely affect Grainger's business results and financial condition.

 Demand - Risk 1